Deep learning methods for inverse problems using connections between proximal operators and Hamilton-Jacobi equations: Introduction

-Deep learning methods have become popular for computing solutions to high-dimensional PDEs as well as their inverse problems.
-They are popular because neural networks can be trained on data to approximate high-dimensional, nonlinear functions using efficient optimization algorithms.
+Deep learning methods have become popular for computing solutions to high-dimensional PDEs and their inverse problems.
+This is because neural networks can be trained on data to approximate high-dimensional, nonlinear functions using efficient optimization algorithms.
 They have been used to approximate solutions to PDEs without any discretization with numerical grids, and for this reason they can overcome, or at least mitigate, the curse of dimensionality.
 There is a fairly comprehensive literature on deep learning methods for solving PDEs in general, e.g., see~\cite{beck2020overview,cuomo2022scientific,karniadakis2021physics}.

 \textbf{Organization of this paper:} We present background information on proximal operators, Hamilton--Jacobi equations, and convex neural networks in~\cref{sec:prelim}.
 Next, we discuss recent results concerning the inverse problem for Hamilton--Jacobi equations when the solution is available, and how they relate to proximal operators and learning priors in inverse problems, in~\cref{sec:backward}.
-Our main theoretical results are presented in~\cref{sec:inverse_incomplete_info}, where we study the inverse problem for Hamilton--Jacobi equations when only incomplete information is available about its solution.
+We present some theoretical results in~\cref{sec:inverse_incomplete_info}, where we study the inverse problem for Hamilton--Jacobi equations when only incomplete information is available about its solution.
 We suggest via arguments from max-plus algebra theory for Hamilton--Jacobi PDEs how to learn from data the solution to a certain Hamilton-Jacobi--Jacobi terminal value problem, which can then be used as an estimate for learning the prior function in a proximal operator.
 We present in~\cref{sec:numerics} some numerical experiments for learning the initial data of certain Hamilton--Jacobi PDEs using convex neural networks and the theory of inverse Hamilton--Jacobi PDEs.
 Finally, we summarize our results in~\cref{sec:discussion}.